-Self-Guided Tours in Portugal
+Self-Guided Tours & Trips in Portugal

 Ready to explore Portugal on your own steam?
 Think about exploring Lisbon's Alfama district climbing those steep hills (take the trams, seriously), Fatima’s Sanctuary draws pilgrims, Porto's wine cellars age port for decades, and Madeira's Pico Ruivo peak rewards hikers with island views stretching to the ocean.
 Aveiro earns its "Portuguese Venice" name with colorful moliceiro boats, Batalha Monastery took over a century to build, Serra de Aire has caves and wild rock formations.
 Cascais offers coastal luxury, and Praia de Mira has wide Atlantic beaches.